AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 | DT3 | Required    | Future frames in DT3 reference F5. | Forward F5 to a DT3 client.
 No additional decisions can be made. |
 {:.table .table-sm .table-bordered }

 A Chain is a sequence of frames for which it can be determined instantly if a frame from that sequence has been lost.
-In this example two are used as shown in the diagrams below.
+In this example, two are used as shown in the diagrams below.

 ![ChainS0](assets/images/L2T3_C0.svg)
 Chain0